Fill in the blanks with an appropriate article.

 Wrong!

-Use "a" before the singular noun phrase "six-figure salary" when it is not specific.
+Use "a" before the singular noun phrase "six-figure salary" because it is one nonspecific salary.

 6My eldest sister is ............... richest person in my family.